mobify/workshop--adaptivejs-site/README.md

         font-size: 12px;
     }
     ```

-    Save the `_footer.scss` file and close it.
+    Save the `_style.scss` file and close it.

-9. In the editor, from the `/assets/styles` folder, open the `_templates.scss` file.
+9. In the editor, from the `app/global` folder, open the `stylesheet.scss` file.
 10. Add the `_footer.scss` file to the list of templates.
 Ensure that you specify the path correctly.

     ```SCSS
-    // Partial Templates
-    // -----------------
+    // Includes
-    // Like headers, footers
+    // ---

-    @import 'templates/partials/header';
+    @import 'global/includes/header/style';
-    @import 'templates/partials/footer';
+    @import 'global/includes/footer/style';
     ```
     Save the `_templates.scss` file and close it.